Kayli/logspub/dev-containerization.md

   - the process that forked and went background is not monitored and may stop without you knowing it

+## docker compose

+- defines docker-compose.yml file with configuration
+- helps with
+  - running multiple containers together
+  - storing configuration settings
+    - such as volume mounts for the container
+    - port mappings
+    - environment variables
+- to start containers
+  > docker-compose up

 ## other useful tools